Azure/fta-azurefoundations/paas-foundations/app-service-net-core-poc.md

 ## Contoso Expenses
-A .Net Core Multi-Tier PaaS Sample App
+A .Net Core Multi-Tier PaaS Sample Application

 ## Prerequisites
 * To complete the Proof of Concept, you will need: